Knife attack at Paris police headquarters, 5 dead | DW | 03.10.2019

-A knife attack on the Paris police headquarters on Thursday left at least four police officers dead and at least one police officer injured, according police union sources.
+A knife attack at the Paris police headquarters on Thursday left at least four police officers dead and at least one police officer injured, according the police union.

 The attacker was shot dead by another officer, according to union boss Loic Travers and police officials.